 "Unlimited period of time" means that the parking brake force should not rely on stored energy on-board (e.g. compressed air, electric); this may be validated by design review because a test can only be performed during a limited period of time.
-According to Clause 4.2.4.5.5 of the TSI the parking brake performance (force) shall be verified by calculation.
+According to Clause 4.2.4.5.5 of this TSI the parking brake performance (force) shall be verified by calculation.

-Clause 4.2.4.5.1: Braking performance - General
+2.4.24.
+Clause 4.2.4.5.1: Braking performance - General requirements

-"(2) The friction coefficients used by friction brake equipment and considered in the calculation shall be justified (see the specification referenced in Annex J-1, index 24)."
+"(2) The friction coefficients used by friction brake equipment and considered in the calculation shall be justified (see the specification referenced in Appendix J-1, index 24)."